Skip Ribbon Commands

 So, how do you know if your spitty baby's symptoms are normal or part of a larger problem?

-To help you sort it all out, the American Academy of Pediatrics (AAP) answers common questions about typical digestive functioning and explains the differences between gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD).
+To help you sort it all out, here are answers to common questions about infant digestion and how gastroesophageal reflux (GER) is different than gastroesophageal reflux disease (GERD).

-What are the differences between GER and GERD?
+What are the differences between GER & GERD?

 What are the causes of GER?

 In older children, diet can play more of a role.
-Large meals and highly acidic or spicy meals, as well as carbonated or caffeinated beverages, can lead to increased GER symptoms.
-In addition, GER is more common in children who are overweight or obese.
+Large meals and highly acidic or spicy meals can lead to increased GER symptoms.
+So can carbonated or caffeinated beverages.
+GER is also more common in children with overweight or obesity.

 How do I know if my child has GERD?

 Unlike GER, GERD is associated with complications from acid reflux.
-Call your pediatrician if your child exhibits any of the following signs or symptoms:
+Contact your pediatrician if your child shows any of the following signs or symptoms:

 • Refusal to feed

-• Crying and/or arching the back during feeds (i.e., seems to be in pain)
+• Crying and/or arching their back during feeds (like they seem to be in pain)

 • Blood or greenish color in the spit-up

-• Increase in frequency or intensity of the spit-up (i.e., forceful)
+• Increase in frequency or intensity of the spit-up (if it is forceful, for example)

 • Belly is swollen or distended or feels hard